Geoff-hong/soccer-centralized-planner/README.md

 ## 📋 Overview

-This library processes Metrica Sports tracking data and trains a centralized planner that can:
+This library processes Metrica Sports and SkillCorner tracking data and trains a centralized planner that can:
-- **Predict player movements** based on game state
+- **Predict player movements** based on game state (m/s)
-- **Decide passing actions** (when and where to pass)
+- **Decide passing actions** (pass/no-pass, passer, receiver)
 - **Handle multi-agent coordination** in an attacker-centric framework

 The trained model learns strategic patterns from real professional football matches, including positioning, spacing, and tactical decision-making.